 We’ve prepared a FREE worksheet for this week’s show to help you apply Mike’s suggestions and get started with your own personal brand.
-You can download it at RayEdwards.com/388.
+You can download it by clicking here.

 Tune in to our off-the-cuff conversation to discover…

-- (20:06) How being worn out from life on the road led Mike to become one of the top experts in personal branding in 4 short years.
-It all started with a simple habit which became the hinge to opening doors all over the industry.
+- ([20:06]) How being worn out from life on the road led Mike to become one of the top experts in personal branding in 4 short years.
+It all started with a simple habit that became the hinge to opening doors all over the industry.

-- (23:05) The huge difference in how people in their 20s and people and 40s define a “personal brand.”
-Why Mike started to separate and re-categorize “influencers” vs “thought leaders.”
+- ([23:05]) The huge difference in how people in their 20s and people in their 40s define a “personal brand.”
+Why Mike started to separate and recategorize “influencers” vs “thought leaders.”

-- (38:30) How the stocker in all of us contradicts our fear of posting something personal social media because it might be “off brand.”
+- ([38:30]) How the stalker in all of us contradicts our fear of posting something personal on social media because it might be “off brand.”
 Mike calls us all out and shows the paradoxical principle of branding we need to learn from our actual online behavior.

-- (41:34) The easiest way to help people make the decision whether or not to follow you online.
+- ([41:34]) The easiest way to help people make the decision of whether or not to follow you online.
 It takes courage, but it’s by far the best way to build your personal brand and a loyal tribe of hungry fans and followers.

 - To learn more about Mike and follow what he’s doing, visit MikeKim.com.